implse/Data_Structure_Python/README.md

 Since, there are h levels we need to add all nodes at each level [ 2^0 + 2^1 + 2^2 + ... + 2^h = (2^h + 1) - 1].

-### Binary Search Tree
+## Binary Search Tree

 Always sorted by implementation.

-__Binary Search Tree (BST or Ordered Binary Tree)__ is a special type of Binary Tree that follows following condition:
+Binary Search Tree (BST or Ordered Binary Tree) is a special type of Binary Tree that follows following condition:

-- left child node is smaller than its parent Node.
+- Left child node is smaller than its parent Node.
-- right child node is greater than its parent Node.
+- Right child node is greater than its parent Node.

 No duplicate Keys.

-__Advantages__ :
+### Advantages

 - Fast search, insertion, deletion especially when balanced.